Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 - Plugin execution and performance
 - Request and response handling

-Use the trace view to troubleshoot issues, optimize performance, and refine your configuration.
+Use the span view to troubleshoot issues, optimize performance, and refine your configuration.

 #### Logs

 A drill-down view of all the logs generated during specific trace are shown in the logs tab.
 All the spans in the trace are correalted using *trace_id* and *span_id*.
 The logs can be filtered on type, source or span.
-Logs are displayed in reverse chronological order
+Logs are displayed in reverse chronological order. {{site.konnect_product_name}} encrypts all the logs that are ingested.
+You can further ensure complete privancy and control by using customer-managed encryption keys (CMEK).

+Use the logs view to quickly troubleshoot and pinpoint issues.

+## Data Security with {{site.konnect_product_name}} Customer-Managed Encryption Keys (CMEK)

+By default {{site.konnect_product_name}} automatically encrypts data when it is at rest using encryption keys that are owned and managed by {{site.konnect_product_name}}.
+However if you have a specific compliance and regulatory requirements related to the keys that protect your data, you can use the customer-managed encryption keys.
+The instructions to create and manage CMEK keys are explained in this section [link]

+{{site.konnect_product_name}} uses the provided CMEK to encrypt logs and payload capture.
+This ensures that that logs and payload capture is secured for each organization with their own key and nobody has access to that data, including {{site.konnect_product_name}}

+Note : Payload capture is an opt-in feature that may be enabled with a prior agreement to the Advanced Feature Addendum.
+Talk to your orgnaization admin to opt-in to enable this feature.

-## Get started with tracing
+## Get started with trace and logs

-Active Tracing requires the following **data plane version** :
+For traces and logs the following **data plane version** are required:

 - **Traces:** 3.9.1 or above
 - **Logs:** 3.11.0 or above
 - **Payload Capture** 3.11.- or above

-### Start a trace session
+### Start a session

 1. Navigate to **Gateway Manager**.
 2. Select a **Control Plane** which has the data plane to be traced.
 3. Click on **Logs and Traces** in left navigation menu.
-4. Click **New session**, define the sampling criteria and, click **Start Session**.
+4. Click **New session**, define the sampling criteria, optionally selects logs and click **Start Session**.

-Once started, traces will begin to be captured.
+Once started, traces and logs will begin to be captured.
 Click on a trace to visualize it in the trace viewer.

 The **default session duration** is **5 minutes** or **200 traces per session**.
 Note the sessions are retained for up to 7 days.

-### Sampling rules
+#### Sampling rules

 To capture only the relevant API traffic, use sampling rules.
 Sampling rules filter and refine the requests to be matched.
 The matching requests are then traced and captured in the session.
 There are two options.
 * **Basic sampling rules**: Allow filtering on route and services.